wlchin/pycdr/README.md

 # Installation

 CDR runs on python 3 and has been tested on python versions 3.5 through 3.9.
-It is strongly recommended that the installation is performed in virtual environment.
+It is strongly recommended that the installation is performed in a virtual environment.
 The most recent installation can be obtained by cloning the repository and installing via:

 	pip setup.py install